eulergammaelliott/euler-gamma-aimo/README.md

 ### Writing markdown

-The files under the content folder have the extension `.md` and these files are written in markdown.
+Most files under the content folder have the extension `.md` and these files are written in markdown.
 Only some of markdown's syntax is supported, but you should get support for
 - headings
 - subheadings
 - quotes